 What is night anxiety?

-Nocturnal anxiety is an unpleasant emotional state of tension, agitation, and restlessness.
+What is kratom Nocturnal anxiety is an unpleasant emotional state of tension, agitation, and restlessness.
 It occurs when anticipating a possible danger or threat and manifests itself through a series of physiological, cognitive and behavioral reactions.
 In this particular case, it happens at night.

 In this way, anxiety has an adaptive and survival function.
 Well, it is a defence mechanism to face life threats.
 However, there are times when it does not facilitate a better adaptation, quite the opposite.